Socialization: Oversocialization

 Oversocialization refers to the excess internalization of societal expectations, norms, and values such that a person loses their individuality.
 Oversocialization operates at both the conscious and unconscious levels, shaping individuals' beliefs, attitudes, and behaviors in ways that maintain the status quo.
 Oversocialization can lead to alienation, disempowerment, and a lack of personal autonomy.

 The term was coined by Dennis Wrong in 1961.

 Planned socialization

 Planned socialization occurs when other people take actions designed to teach or train others.
 This type of socialization can take on many forms and can occur at any point from infancy onward.

 Natural socialization

 Natural socialization occurs when infants and youngsters explore, play and discover the social world around them.
 Natural socialization is easily seen when looking at the young of almost any mammalian species (and some birds).

 On the other hand, planned socialization is mostly a human phenomenon; all through history, people have made plans for teaching or training others.
 Both natural and planned socialization can have good and bad qualities: it is useful to learn the best features of both natural and planned socialization in order to incorporate them into life in a meaningful way.

-Digital socialization

-Digital socialization refers to the process through which individuals acquire cultural norms, values, and behaviors via digital interactions.
-Unlike traditional socialization, which primarily occurs through face-to-face interaction, digital socialization takes place in online environments such as social media platforms, virtual communities, and other digital communication channels.

-Beneficial aspects

-The italian sociologist Antonio Casilli has examined how digital socialization complements rather than replaces offline interactions.
-He argues that digital environments create a "hybrid sociability" where online and offline interactions are interconnected.
-This perspective challenges the assumption that digital communication isolates individuals, instead emphasizing the ways in which people use digital tools to maintain and expand their social networks.
-He has highlighted how social capital is built and maintained through digital platforms, as individuals engage in online communities that provide both bonding and bridging connections.
-Digital interactions have also been described as a form of "reciprocal grooming," where sharing content, commenting, and reacting to posts serve as mechanisms for maintaining social ties.

-The impact of social media on socialization has also been widely studied, with findings suggesting that digital platforms influence identity formation, belonging, and community participation.
-The ability to curate digital identities allows individuals to shape their online presence, affecting how they are perceived by others.
-Digital socialization extends beyond personal relationships to include political engagement, professional networking, and knowledge exchange.
-As digital interactions become more embedded in daily life, they contribute to the reshaping of social norms and collective behaviors.

-Moreover, relationship between digital and offline sociability within a cultural community in a mid-sized French city has been examined, showing that social media, particularly Facebook, does not radically transform social structures but rather reinforces preexisting social divisions.
-Online interactions, while broadening access to social networks, tend to mirror and consolidate the boundaries already present in offline spaces.